wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 ### AI-Powered Knowledge Sharing Through Interviews

-Another interesting case involved an organization struggling with knowledge sharing.
-They had a common problem: experts who were too busy to write articles about their innovations, leading to repeated problem-solving across projects.
+Another interesting case involved Info Support itself, the organization I work for.
+We were struggling with knowledge sharing.
+We had a common problem: experts who were too busy to write articles about their innovations, leading to repeated problem-solving across projects.

 Instead of asking people to write articles, we flipped the script.
 We built a chat-based system where the LLM interviewed people about their work, asking progressively deeper